Ayusha-hegde/Netflix-homepage/README.md

 # Netflix-homepage
-I have written code for cloning of netflix homepage.
+I have created a simple website having similar homepage as that of Netflix using HTML and CSS.